erseco/devops_recruiting/README.md

 - a) It will fail to execute as the async keyword is incorrectly used
 - b) This code is correct and does not need to be improved
-- c) The code will execute but the await function call will never return as the promises are not properly chained
-- d) The code will execute correctly but the first async keyword should be removed as the function getList() already returns a promise
+- c) The code will execute but the await function call will never return as the promises are not properly chained **- d) The code will execute correctly but the first async keyword should be removed as the function getList() already returns a promise**